What is Section 228 of the Delaware General Corporation Law?

 In addition to the above requirements, every written consent must contain the date of signature for each stockholder or member who signs the document.
 A consent must also be delivered to the corporation's registered address, principal place of business, or to an agent of the corporation who has custody of the book used to record meetings of shareholders.
 In addition, the consent cannot be made effective to take action within 60 days of the earliest-dated consent that has been properly delivered to the company.
 A consent is typically revocable if done prior to its effective date unless the document specifically states otherwise.

 In addition to following other requirements, the consent must be submitted by one of the following authorized individuals:

 - Member or proxy holder

-- Person or persons authorized to act for a stockholder, member or proxy holder
+- Person or persons authorized to act for a stockholder, member, or proxy holder

 Electronic Submission of a Consent

-The regulations also apply to consents which are submitted through a form of electronic transmission.
+The regulations also apply to consents that are submitted through a form of electronic transmission.
 It is permitted to submit a copy, a facsimile, or another type of trustworthy replica of a consent.
 This duplication may be substituted or used in place of the original document.
 The date on which the consent is sent through electronic submission will be considered the date the authorized person signed the consent.
-However, the consent is not considered to be delivered until it has been reproduced into paper format and delivered to the corporation.
+However, the consent is not considered to be delivered until it has been reproduced into a paper format and delivered to the corporation.
 This delivery must follow the same required delivery methods as outlined for standard written consent.